jcgonzalezasj/jcgonzalezasj/README.md

 ## About Me

 * Currently working on: improving my skills building web apps using Angular, TypeScript, React and Three.js while I design my portfolio website.
-* What I want to learn next: Node.js
+* What I want to learn next: Node.js and Unity
 * Pronouns: he/him

 ## Tech that I like to use